gps/mbus/README.markdown

 mbus is an Android client for the [University of Michigan's Magic Bus](http://mbus.pts.umich.edu/) system.
 It's written in Java, for Android SDK 1.5 or greater.

+Magic Bus has been __published__ on the __Android Market__.
+It is a __free__ application.
+You can find it by searching for "mbus".
+The application is called "Magic Bus", and the publisher is listed as "Gopalkrishna Sharma".

+You can also download an unsigned apk from the Downloads tab.
+I recommend against that since the apk is not optimized.
+If at all possible download from the Android Market.

 ###Goals
 - View Magic Bus data quickly.
 - Get to arrival information with as few touches as possible.